umbraco/UmbracoDocs/Umbraco-StarterKit/Content-Types/Feed/index.md

 ## Post

-The Post content type is used to create subpages under the Feed content type.
+The Post content type is used to create subpages in a feed.

 Posts are created through the Feed content type, using the "Create post" feature on the Child items tab.